 Being on a Serengeti National Park safari can be an amazing and exciting experience, but it can also be a very dangerous experience if you don’t follow the proper safety rules.
 In order to ensure that your safari experience is a memorable and safe one, I have outlined some general safari safety rules for you to review below.

-- Don’t stick anything out of the safari vehicle – It is never a good idea to stick anything outside of a safari vehicle.
-Whether this is your arms, your feet, or your camera as you try to get a great picture, keep them inside the vehicle at all times.
+It is never a good idea to stick anything outside of a safari vehicle.
+Whether this be your arms, your feet, or your camera as you try to get a great picture, keep them inside the vehicle at all times.

-- Don’t make a lot of sudden or frantic movements in the vehicle – When you are in the safari vehicle, the animals tend to think of the vehicle and everything associated with it as one homogeneous entity.
+When you are in the safari vehicle, the animals tend to think of the vehicle, and everything associated with it as one homogeneous entity.
 However, if you make sudden and frantic movements, or do something else to make you stick out as apart from the vehicle, you may become an object of interest to them.

 Stuck in the Serengeti

 It wasn’t all fun and games while we were on our Serengeti National Park safari.
 On our second to last day of safari, we managed to get stuck in the mud in the Serengeti.
 It was an interesting experience, to say the least.
 Check out the short video below to find out how it could have been much worse for us.

 Serengeti Safari Photo Gallery